malaybaku/VMagicMirror/docs/pages/english/docs/expressions.md

 <div class="doc-ul" markdown="1">

 1. Select `Device Assign` to `MIDI Controller` and click edit button at the right of `Keys`.
-2. You will see `MIDI note assign` window, so press MIDI keys to use, to input MIDI note number for each items. `Note to Change` column is updated by your MIDI input.
+2. You will see `MIDI note assign` window, so press up to 16 MIDI keys to use.
+Pressed keys appear on `Note to Change` column.
 3. After setting click `OK` to complete setting.

 </div>